 41. “Mind of Christ”

 a.
-Reminder: This is not being used in a biblical context, but in an occult sense.
+Reminder: This is not being used within a Biblical context, but in an occult sense, and is referring not to Jesus Christ, Son of God, but to a false Christ (an antichrist).

 b.
-This phrase is used in the context of “unity” within the “body of Christ” that is identical to the occult “Christ Consciousness.”
+This phrase is used in the context of “unity” within the “body of Christ” that is identical to the occult teachings on “Christ Consciousness.”
 This “unity” is used as a means to:

 ○ explore the “mysteries of God”